clojurephant/clojurephant/docs/README.md

 - Applies `gradle-clojure.clojure-base`
 - Applies `java` (i.e. you'll get Java compilation support and `main` and `test` source sets).
-- Configures the `compileTestClojure` task to AOT compile in order to generate stub classes with JUnit runners.
+- Configures the `test` task to include AOT compiled test classes in order to generate stub classes with JUnit runners.
 - Adds a `dev` source set for use by the REPL.
 Its classpath includes the `main` and `test` classpaths.
 - Adds a `clojureRepl` to start an nREPL server using the `dev` classpath.
+- Adds an `aotJar` task to package a JAR with AOT compiled classes instead of Clojure source.

 ## gradle-clojure.clojurescript-base